ThomasRobertFr/smart-home/smarthome-server/README.md

 # TODOs

 * Reintegrate Watering device in the API
+* Add threads to handle slow calls + add fading feature based on this
 * Add IRRemote specific commands in API and front
 * Home state integration
 * Add auto triggers: